Association for Standardisation of Automation and Measuring Systems: ASAM membership

-Members pay an annual fee, which is dependent on the number of their employees.
-They gain free access to all ASAM standards and checker tools, and can use them for the development of tools or for providing engineering services.
-Furthermore, the membership allows to propose changes to existing standards or the development of new standards and to participate in their development.
+Members pay an annual fee based on the size of their company.
+In return, they receive free access to all ASAM products, including standards and tools, and may use them for the development of their own software and as part of their services.
+Membership also allows companies to propose changes or new developments to standards and to actively participate in their development.